slynj/dsa-python/baekjoon/9093-word_flip/review.md

 # 💡  problem analysis & summary

-- For each test case, given a sentence consisting of words, reverse each word in the sentence while maintaining the word order in the sentence.
+- Given a sentence consisting of words, reverse each word in the sentence while maintaining the word order in the sentence.

 # 💡  algorithm structure